 I am getting excited about my return to the office.
 My maternity leave is winding down, and after speaking with Human Resources, [Month DD, YYYY] will be my first official day back in the office.

 Do you have time to meet for coffee the week before my return?
 It would be helpful for me to catch up on the latest projects and be filled in on your priority tasks for me.
 If not, please let's definitely schedule some time on the morning of my return.

 In the meantime, just a few notes regarding details about my first few months back in the office.
 I'll be pumping, and Carolyn Smith in HR has already let me know where to go.
 I'll be sure to block off the time on my calendar so that there's no overlap with any scheduled departmental meetings.

-On Thursdays, I'll be arriving to the office early but will have to leave at 4:30 p.m. to get home in time to pay my day nurse.
+On Thursdays, I'll be arriving at the office early but will have to leave at 4:30 p.m. to get home in time to pay my day nurse.
 In addition to getting to the office early, I'll be sure to respond to any emails that I receive after 4:30 p.m., so nothing falls through the cracks.
 Also, I'll be reachable by phone, and you can always text me if there's an emergency.
 Please let me know if you think this slight schedule change is a problem.

 I am looking forward to getting back to work and will see you soon.